 Do you know what the main thing is, which is limiting access to Telemedicine? - The lack of internet access.

 A report titled Cisco's Inclusive Future Report 2020 put out some eye-opening numbers.
-According to the report, nearly half the world population, about 3.8 billion people, lack internet access.
+According to the report, nearly half the world's population, about 3.8 billion people, lack internet access.

 Additionally, the lack of awareness about Telemedicine is also hindering the adoption of Telemedicine.